-How to Choose a Bow Stabilizer
+How to Choose a Bow Stabilizer (2022 update)

 How many times have you lined up your bow, planted your feet, drawn the string all exactly the same way only to have your arrows land in completely different places?
 Bows are extremely sensitive, and even a small error in form, movement of the bow, or vibration could change your arrow’s trajectory.
 This is where bow stabilizers come in.
 As one of the most popular accessories for both compound and recurve bows, these simple devices can potentially improve both accuracy and stealth.
 Naturally, you need to figure out which is best for you.